 Anthony has appeared many times on television as an expert on Newgrange and the monuments and indeed astronomy, and he has featured in newspaper, magazine and news media articles around the world.
 He regularly gives talks about his research and also leads private tours of the monuments.
 He is a member of the Independent Tour Guides Association.

+Anthony's first discovery was made in 1999 with friends Richard Moore and Michael Byrne, when they revealed a winter solstice sunrise alignment at the standing stones in Baltray, overlooking the Boyne estuary.
 In July 2018 Anthony shot to international fame when he discovered a previously unknown late Neolithic henge or ceremonial enclosure 750m from the world famous megalithic monument of Newgrange.
 Read more about the discovery here:

 Anthony was in the company of fellow photographer and friend Ken Williams.
 Their discovery made international headlines, and has been featured on television on Channel 4, Discovery Science and National Geographic.
 An aerial survey of Brú na Bóinne by the National Monuments Service three days after the discovery has revealed that the sites and features discovered by Anthony and Ken are part of a huge ritual landscape, and the discoveries will be studied and researched by archaeologists and scientists for decades to come.

 In January 2019, Anthony was honoured by the Mayor of his home town, Drogheda, with a Mayoral Award, which was presented in recognition of his work as a writer, journalist, photographer, public speaker, musician, mythology enthusiast and researcher.